-One of the realities of being a Massachusetts Realtor is that I often encounter folks that are going to need to sell their home due to a divorce.
+One of the realities of being a Massachusetts Realtor is that I often encounter folks who will need to sell their home due to a divorce.

-The divorce rate today is higher that it has ever been.
+The divorce rate today is higher than it has ever been.
 It is just a fact that people do not stay together for better or worse like they used to.

 Purchasing a Massachusetts home together can represent a significant outlay of funds for one or both members of the divorcing party.
-When it comes to a divorce both members are going to have have an active interest in ensuring that their part of the investment is protected whether there was a cash outlay or not.
+When it comes to divorce, both members will have had an active interest in ensuring that their part of the investment is protected, whether there was a cash outlay or not.

-- One spouse keeps the home and buys out the other parties interest.
+- One spouse keeps the home and buys out the other party’s interest.

-- One spouse keeps exclusive use for a specified period of time, typically when the youngest child turns eighteen, after which the home can be sold.
+- One spouse keeps exclusive use for a specified period, typically when the youngest child turns eighteen, after which the home can be sold.

-- The home is sold immediately and the profits are shared amongst each spouse.
+- The home is sold immediately, and each spouse shares the profits.

-For purposes of this article I will focus on some of the considerations when selling a home during a divorce.
+For this article, I will focus on some considerations when selling a home during a divorce.